There are so many things to do in Medellin. This city has a complex history that is often recited by media and the public. Here is my experience!

 Comuna 13, also known as San Javier, was one such place that suffered greatly because of these sociopolitical interactions.
 The neighborhood once had a substantial homicide rate and a large number of displaced residences.
 Since it sat near the San Juan Highway, it was a central zone for gang violence, guerrilla movements, and paramilitary activities.

-After joining a walking tour at the San Javier Metro Station, we took a small bus that dropped us off at the waist of a hill with thousands of brick houses crawling up its surface.
+After joining a local guided Graffiti walking tour at the San Javier Metro Station, we took a small bus that dropped us off at the waist of a hill with thousands of brick houses crawling up its surface.

 Our guide was a father who grew up in the comuna.
 His past experiences, love for his neighborhood, and optimism for a better future oozed through his animated monologue.